Executive Director - Organization Optimization & Research Systems

 Associate Vice President (AVP) for Research and Professor, Department of Educational Psychology, College of Education and Human Development

 (612) 625-2046, firstname.lastname@example.org

-Frances oversees the work of the Institutional Animal Care and Use Committee (IACUC), the Office of Biotechnology Activities Oversight (OBAO), and several research-focused centers and institutes.
-She also leads Research Advancement, which supports interdisciplinary initiatives, administers UMN research grant programs, guides research infrastructure planning, and directs research policy and review.
-She is an award-winning researcher and teacher with a specialization in science and mathematics program evaluation.
+An award-winning researcher, teacher and leader, Frances is an associate vice president for research with responsibilities for the Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), the Office of Biotechnology Activities Oversight (OBAO), and OVPR's research-focused academic centers and institutes.
+She also directs research policy and review.
+In her academic work she specializes in science and mathematics program evaluation.
 She has held departmental and college leadership positions and published well over 100 research papers and over 200 evaluation reports in addition to other scholarly work.
-She earned her Ph.D. at the University of Minnesota.
-Frances Lawrenz biography.
+She earned her PhD at the University of Minnesota.

 Units & Initiatives

-- Biotech Oversight (DURC, FTR, HGT, IBC, SCRO)
+- Biotech Oversight (DURC, FTR, HGT, IBC, and SCRO under OBAO)